Clueless-Community/fintech-api/Readme.md

 ## ✨ Features

-- **Modular structure**: Not the API has a clean structure which benifits in improved code organizationqn and enhanced reusability of components
+- **Modular structure**: Not the API has a clean structure which benefits in improved code organization and enhanced reusability of components

 - **Request validation**: It improves security, prevents errors and vulnerabilities to the API